Fender Play Review

 I HIGHLY RECOMMEND this guitar course for beginners – it’s the simplest, funnest and most engaging way to learn, even though it’s not the most comprehensive set of lessons out.

 Fender is a trustworthy name in the world of guitars.
 There’s no doubt.
-But as good as Fender Play is, it’s still not our first choice for where to learn guitar.
+But it is still not our first choice for learning guitar online.

-When compared to other programs we review, it just falls a bit short in terms of quantity.
-The quality is fantastic, but it isn’t super comprehensive when compared to other options
+When compared to other programs, it just falls a bit short in terms of quantity.

 That’s why our overall #1 pick for most people is Guitar Tricks.